 classes having reference data members.
 Here is its implementation for a

-, resulting in very fast swapping:
+hypothetical class Class, resulting in very fast swapping:

-void swap(Strings &other)
+void Class::swap(Class &other)

-to the class Strings
+Let's add void swap(Strings &other) to the class Strings and

-complete its operator=
+complete its operator= implementation:

-Strings &operator=(Strings const &other) { Strings tmp(other); swap(tmp); return *this; }This
+Strings &operator=(Strings const &other)

-implementation is generic: it can be applied to every
+This operator= implementation is generic: it can be applied to every

 class whose objects are directly swappable.
 How does it work?

-object is used to initialize a
+other object is used to initialize a

-object.
+local tmp object.
 This takes care of the copying part of the assignment

 operator.

-ensures that the current object receives its new
+swap ensures that the current object receives its new

 values.

-terminates its local tmp
+operator= terminates its local tmp object ceases to

 exist and its destructor is called.
 But by now it contains the data previously